bartificer/programming-by-stealth/docs/pbs82.md

 ### Bonus Tip — Async IIFEs

-Since `await` can only be used within async functions you might think that you always need to create a named function to make use of it.
+Since `await` can only be used within async functions, you might think that you always need to create a named function to make use of it.
 Most of the time that’s not a problem because it’s what you’d do anyway, but sometimes, particularly when writing a small simple script, it would be convenient not to have to go to that effort.

-A handy tip to remember is that since `async` can be used when declaring any function, including anonymous ones, you can create async _‘self-executing functions’_, or IIFEs (**I**mmediately **I**nvoked **F**unction **E**xpressions).
+A handy tip to remember is that, since `async` can be used when declaring any function, including anonymous ones, you can create async _‘self-executing functions’_, or IIFEs (**I**mmediately **I**nvoked **F**unction **E**xpressions).
 Making use of _fat arrow functions_, we can write them very succinctly like so:

 ```javascript
 (async ()=>{